 The other reason is that if a target’s device is patched with the latest software updates, it’s immunized from the exploit, and any attacks that leverage it.
 This is why applying any and all software updates on your devices is important — security-related software updates are vaccines for your browsers, smartphones, Tesla Roadster and everything else that can be updated.

-There’s little that can be done in the extremely rare chance you’re being targeted with a two-million-dollar zero-day exploit.
+There’s little that can be done in the extremely rare chance you’re being targeted with a two-million-dollar zero-day exploit, beyond checking if your device is infected.
 However, you can remain vigilant against more common exploits sent through suspicious text messages and phishing emails.
 As always, inoculate your devices, browsers and other apps against known exploits by running your software updates, and don't delay restarting when prompted to.

 Security researchers who neutralize zero-day exploits as their jobs at software companies, through bug bounties, or hacking contests are turning down top-dollar gray market prices to give everyone a means of being better protected against the spectre of cyberwarfare.
 Run your software updates if you want to make their hard work count.